 Mr Harrison joined the Company as an employee on 6 April 2021 and was appointed as a director of the Company on 22 April 2021.
 Mr Harrison is an internationally-experienced, bilingual finance director who has worked at both executive and board level in private and listed companies in the UK and Americas.
 Most recently, Mr Harrison was interim CFO at JATO Dynamics Limited and has held a number of similar roles including Interim Finance and Business Development Director at Arriva Group, CFO of Global Business Services at International Airlines Group, Group Finance Director at Avios Group Limited, Group CFO at Waterlogic plc, CFO for Northern Europe at International SOS, Director of Strategic Projects at Avis Europe Group, CFO of the Americas for John Menzies PLC and Regional Financial Controller for Europe and South America at Inchcape plc.

-David Wilkinson (Senior Independent Non-Executive Director, aged 64)
+David Wilkinson (Non-Executive Deputy Chairman and Senior Independent Non-Executive Director, aged 66)

 Mr Wilkinson joined the Board at Admission.
 Mr Wilkinson is Chairman of the private property company CH Bailey Group Limited, Non-Executive Chairman at Goal Group Ltd, and a Non-Executive Director at Verso Biosense Group Limited.
 Mr Wilkinson was, until recently, a Senior Independent Non-Executive Director at AIM quoted digital marketer Be Heard Group plc Prior to that, Mr Wilkinson trained as a Chartered Accountant at Ernst & Young, going on to become a senior partner, working extensively within the firm for over three decades supporting growth companies.
 During his time at Ernst & Young, Mr Wilkinson’s broad remit included working as an audit partner for entrepreneurial businesses and taking many companies through fund raising, M&A, IPOs and other exits.